 Although boat ramps aren’t considered traditional buried infrastructure, our experience allows us to create almost anything with the right engineering.
 There is no one way to build a precast boat ramp, so bring us your specifications.
 From there our engineers will design plans to meet jurisdictional code.

-In addition to custom products like boat ramps or railroad crossings, Columbia Precast Products also creates manholes, catch basins, vault structures, and more.
+In addition to products like custom precast boat ramps or railroad crossings, Columbia Precast Products also creates manholes, catch basins, vault structures, and more.
 Our managerial and production staff have more than 140 years of precasting experience and are very familiar with Oregon and Washington State Department of Transportation requirements.

 Whether you need standard products, custom pieces, or a combination of the two, Columbia Precast Products has the expertise to manufacture single boat launches or multiple wet wells with consistent quality.
 Our controlled facility allows us to control the precasting process from the mixing to the final strength testing.